Fabrizio-Caruso/CROSS-LIB/README.md

 1. *CrossLib*, a *retro-hardware abstraction layer* for coding "universal" (mostly 8-bit) games
 2. *Cross Chase*, a "universal" 8-bit game that can be compiled to run on (nearly) ALL 8 bit computers, game consoles, hand-held game consoles and scientific calculators.
-The game will be the proof of concept for *CrossLib*'s flexibility.
+The game will be a proof of concept for *CrossLib*'s flexibility.

 -------------------------------------------